VoIP Call Recording – Record Your IP Calls

-With bandwidth efficiency and low deployment costs, VoIP is one of the hottest technology boosts in the voice communications market.
-Many businesses are migrating from traditional copper-wire phone lines and systems to VoIP phone system.
-This allows them to increase flexibility and reduce monthly phone service costs.
+With bandwidth efficiency and low deployment costs, VoIP (Voice Over Internet Protocol) is one of the hottest technology boosts in the voice communications market.
+Many businesses are migrating from traditional copper-wire phone lines and systems to VoIP phone systems.
+This allows companies to increase flexibility and reduce monthly phone service costs.

 In recent years, a majority of all new PBX lines installed have been VoIP.

-Versadial’s call recording solutions are well prepared for recording VoIP lines, individual phones or/and SIP trunks.
-With a Versadial VoIP Recorder, you have the flexibility of recording on standard based VoIP lines (SIP) or proprietary PBX vendor-specific VoIP phone lines.
+Versadial’s call recording solutions are suitable for recording VoIP lines, individual phones, or/and SIP trunks.
+With a Versadial VoIP recorder, you have the flexibility of recording on standard based VoIP lines (SIP) or proprietary PBX vendor-specific VoIP phone lines.

 - Record Multiple VoIP Phone Lines at Once

 - Virtual Machine Compatible.
 Recorder can be installed in a virtual environment

 - No Per Seat License – We License Based on Per Channel